soliedra/MotorDriver/README.md

 All PWM motor drivers control the speed and direction of a DC motor using different number of pins.
-The aim of this class is to provide an homogeneous interface for an Arduino program to be abel to control the speed of a DC Motor.
+The aim of this class is to provide an homogeneous interface for an Arduino program to be able to control the speed of a DC Motor.

+It contains the following methods:

-It contains just one method called writePWM(int pwmSpeed) where -255 <= pwmSpeed <= 255, positive
+writePWM(int pwmSpeed), sets the motor speed where 0 <= pwmSpeed <= 255
-values will cause the motor to turn CW and negative CCW.

-A particular implementation of a driver has to extend this class   coding the  writePWM method to behave as defined above.
+setDirectionCW() sets the CW direction

+setDirectionCCW() sets the CCW direction;

+setBrake() brakes the motor;

+float getCurrent() returns the Amps through the motor.

+This class has to be extended to implement the behavior of the virtual methods defined above